In this article

 Food referral programs can make or break your business.
-When you are running a restaurant, a meal delivery service business, a subscription box service for snacks or healthy foods or any other food related business, referral programs help bring in new customers and encourage repeat customers.
+When you are running a restaurant, a meal delivery service business, a subscription box service for snacks or healthy foods or any other food-related business, referral programs help bring in new customers and encourage repeat customers.

 Effective referral programs have a targeted promotion, use incentives that fit their customers and have strong advocates.

-Create a Referral Program for your Food Business
+How to Create a Referral Program for your Food Business

 In this post, we'll discuss some ideas on how to set up and create a great referral program for F&B businesses.
 Once you've set it up, you'll want to let it run for a bit, and then come back and analyse how it performed in order to make the right tweaks.
 Click to jump to either section, or keep reading to see the steps.